NoNoncense (NoNoncense v1.1.3)

 Functions

-Generate a new counter nonce and encrypt it.
-This creates an unpredictable but still unique nonce.
+Generate a new nonce and encrypt it, to create a unique but unpredictable nonce.

 Initialize a nonce factory.
 Multiple instances with different names, epochs and even machine IDs are supported.